 If the player moves around, new rows of cells attach so that the player is always in the center cell.
 When new cells attach, the game first loads the ground and lowers the terrain LOD meshes by a fixed amount under the ground and disables water LOD for the cells, loads all trees and disables their tree LOD, loads all objects and their full models and then disables object LOD for the cells.

-Having to wait for the full models to load before being able to disable the object LOD can take a noticeable time, in which the full models and their object LOD are both rendered for a brief second.
-In case the full model and the LOD model occupy the same 3D space (which is for example can be the case for structures), their different lighting and textures can noticeable z-fight (texture flicker).
+Having to wait for the full models to load before being able to disable the object LOD can take a noticeable time, in which the full models and their object LOD are both rendered for a brief time.
+In case the full model and the LOD model occupy the same 3D space (which for example can be the case for structures), their different lighting and textures can noticeable z-fight (texture flicker).

 Terrain LOD is separated into 4 LOD levels while object LOD is separated 3 LOD levels respectively.
 The LOD levels are named 4, 8, 16, 32 based on the number of cells for the edge length.
 For example LOD Level 4 covers 4x4 cells, LOD Level 8 covers 8x8 cells etc. Typically object LOD does not have a LOD level 32 - it can only be shown on the map.

 The above screenshot shows green for LOD level 4, yellow for LOD level 8, red for LOD level 16 and blue for LOD level 32.